codeblech/MS-Teams-Attender/README.md

+## Note
+One or more of these four scripts were functioning when I wrote this code back in class 11 (2020).
+I am sorry, I don't have the time or need to check which one.
+Also, anyone intending to use these scripts has to modify them significantly to work as per their need, because I wrote these quickly and lazily when I didn't want to attend any online school classes :)

 ## How It Works
 The scripts use the Selenium WebDriver to interact with the Teams web application in a Chrome browser.
 The WebDriver can find elements on the web page, click buttons, fill in text fields, and more.